hyperoslo/Cache/README.md

 [Storage](#storage) allows you to observe changes in the cache layer, both on a store and a key levels.
 The API lets you pass any object as an observer, while also passing an observation closure.
-The observation closure will be removed automatically when the weekly captured observer has been deallocated.
+The observation closure will be removed automatically when the weakly captured observer has been deallocated.

 ## Storage observations